Eliav2/how-react-hooks-work/README.md

 };
 ```

-`render.current` and `call.current` will 'tick' at the same rate of the parent component because of hooks natures.\
+`render.current` and `call.current` will 'tick' at the same rate as the parent component because of hooks natures.\
 This is simplified `useLog`, you will see different useLog hook in the `UseLog.js` file which includes some logic for
 monitoring execution time.